lynEcho/lynEcho.github.io/_pages/about.md

 I have been interested in building trustworthy recommender systems, with a particular focus on:
-- Generative recommendation, where generative language models are adapted for next-item and next-set recommendation
+- Generative recommendation, where semantic IDs are learned via the quantization of item metadata and user–item interactions, and transformer-based generative models are developed for next-item recommendation
 - Beyond-accuracy objective optimization, including fairness and bias mitigation in recommendation algorithms.

 <p style="color: #6b8fb5; font-style: italic;">